-People then define each value by describing what they will see in behaviors and actions when the value is truly incorporated into the organization belief system and culture.
+People then define each value by describing what they will see in behaviors and actions when the value is truly incorporated into the organization's belief system and culture.
 The more graphic you can make these statements, the better for producing shared meaning.
-Several examples of these value statements follow.
+Several examples of these value statements follow:

 Integrity: We maintain credibility by making certain our actions always match our words.

-Respect: We respect each patient's right to be involved, to the greatest extent possible or desired, in making informed decisions about his or her health and plan of care.
+Respect: We respect each patient's right to be involved, to the greatest extent possible or desired, in making informed decisions about their health and plan of care.

 Accountability: We accept personal responsibility to efficiently use organization resources, improve our systems, and help others improve their effectiveness.

 Now that you know how to identify workplace values and value statements read about how to finalize your values identification process.